 I am a Philosopher of Science.
 As part of the working group on Scientific Assessments, Ethics and Public Policy at the MCC and a member of the Rivet Project, I currently focuse on developing a deliberative approach to the integration of diverse values in model-based climate economics in order to improve decision-making at the science-policy interface.

 Before joining the MCC, I was a PhD candidate in the Department of History and Philosophy of Science at the University of Cambridge, where I wrote a thesis on different interpretations of fundamental concepts in choice- and game theory.
+You can read a summary of my PhD thesis here.

 More generally, my work focuses on economic methodology, the intersection between economics and cognitive science, and the normativity of the behavioral sciences.